shaovoon/forloopbenchmark/README.md

 ## "Is this information even useful?"

-There is this [FIX Protocol](https://en.wikipedia.org/wiki/Financial_Information_eXchange#Checksum) which makes use of summing to calculate checksum of its message.
+There is [FIX Protocol](https://en.wikipedia.org/wiki/Financial_Information_eXchange#Checksum) which makes use of summing to calculate checksum of its message.